-A Director is "independent" if he or she is not a member of the issuer's management or if he or she (or a family member) has not been a member of the issuer's management for the past three (3) years, and the Board determines that he or she has no direct or indirect material relationship with the issuer.
+A Director is "independent" if he or she is not a member of the Corporation's Management or if he or she (or a family member) has not been a member of the Corporation Management for the past three (3) years, and the Board determines that he or she has no direct or indirect material relationship with the issuer.
 The Board has determined that Michael Atkin, Tom E.S.
-Wright and Pierre Laurin are "independent".
-There are five "non-independent" directors, namely Steve Saviuk, Claude LeDuc, Dr. Brent Norton, Michael Buschmann, and Caroline Hoemann.
+Wright, Pierre Laurin, Patrick T. O'Donnell, Howard P. Walthall and Tim Cunningham are "independent".
+There are three "non-independent" directors, namely Steve Saviuk, Claude LeDuc and Dr. Brent Norton.